 Design to Cost.
 We see increasing demand for smaller systems with low power consumption and a cost structure that fits today's business environment in the diverse markets, seeking wireless transport solutions.
 We believe that this complicated puzzle can only be solved through vertical integration from system to chip level.
 Our strategy to drive performance up while driving cost down is achieved through our investment in modem and RF (radio frequency) integrated circuit (IC) design.
 Our advanced chipsets, which are already in use in hundreds of thousands of units in the field, integrate all the radio functionality required for high-end microwave and millimeter-wave systems.
 By owning the technology and controlling the complete system design, we achieve a very high level of vertical integration and cost structure and control over the timing of introducing certain capabilities, which is not available to vendors relying on off-the-shelf chipsets.
-This, in turn, yields systems that have superior performance when compared with systems which use off-the-shelf chipsets component available from the other single source, due to our ability to closely integrate and fine-tune the performance of all the radio components.
-By significantly reducing the number of components in the system and simplifying its design, we have made our solutions easier to manufacture, and further allow ourselves to offer derivative products at different price and performance configurations aligned to our customers' demands.
+This, in turn, enables us to yield systems that have superior performance when compared with systems which use off-the-shelf chipsets component available from the other single source, due to our ability to closely integrate and fine-tune the performance of all the radio components.
 We have introduced automated testing that allows us to speed up production while lowering the costs for electronic manufacturing services manufacturers.
-Thus, we believe we are able to achieve one of the lowest per-system cost positions in the industry and can offer our customers further savings through compact, low power consumption designs - which is becoming a key parameter in the ability of operators to deploy their networks, while meeting operational efficiency targets, and at the same time [care for][promote a?] more "gree
+Thus, we believe we are able to achieve one of the lowest per-system cost positions in the industry and can offer our customers further savings through compact, low power consumption designs - which is becoming a key parameter in the ability of operators to deploy their networks, while meeting operational efficiency targets, and at the same time promote a more "green" environment by reducing energy consumption and environmental pollution caused thereby.